In recent years, digital nomadism has surged in popularity as more professionals embrace location-independent careers.

 - Well-established international community.

 - Business opportunities.
-Mingling with fellow coworkers at theHub can open unexpected new doors.
+Mingling with fellow co-workers can open unexpected doors.

 Prospective digital nomads interested in setting themselves up on Ibiza should carefully weigh up all the potential advantages and drawbacks before making the leap.
 There's no question it can be a challenge living somewhere that undergoes massive seasonal changes.
 For this reason, it will probably appeal most to those who already have a very well-established and lucrative business.